 Good question indeed.
 Many home cooks go for the highest settings on their cooktops whenever they use the frying pan.
 But should they?
 In this post, I’ll try to summarize the most important things from the conversation that followed.

 Should you always cook on high heat?

-High-heat cooking is for searing meat, sautéing vegetables, and evaporating liquids to make gravy or thicken a sauce.
-Use medium heat for cooking food all the way through.
-Low heat is suitable for slow-cooking foods, so that they come out soft and tender.
+High heat is suitable for browning meat, sauteing vegetables, and evaporating liquids to prepare a gravy or thicken a sauce.
+Use medium heat to cook food all the way through.
+Low heat is suitable for slow cooking of food to make it soft and tender.